isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-lizards-eat/index.md

 layout: post
 ---

-What do [baby](https://pestpolicy.com/can-i-use-baby-shampoo-on-my-cat/) lizards eat?
-What do lizards feed their young ones (also know as [hatchlings](https://nhm.org/stories/tis-season-baby-lizards) )?
+What do [baby](https://pestpolicy.com/can-i-use-baby-shampoo-on-my-cat/)lizards eat?
+What do lizards feed their young ones (also know as [hatchlings](https://nhm.org/stories/tis-season-baby-lizards))?
 How do they do it and how long before they can go get their food?

 Well, this article piece is all about lizard baby food -just like noted that [garden lizard eats caterpillars, insects, small crickets, and some greens and fruits](https://pestpolicy.com/what-does-a-garden-lizard-eat/).